Skip navigation

 • Raw sprouts of any kind (including alfalfa, clover, radish, and mung bean)

 • Too much caffeine.
 Drinking high amounts of caffeine may be harmful for your baby.
-Small or moderate amounts of caffeine (less than 200 mg (milligrams) per day) appear to be safe during pregnancy.
-This is the amount in about 12 ounces of coffee.
-But more research is needed.
-Check with your health care provider about whether drinking a limited amount of caffeine is okay for you.
+For most people, it's best to limit caffeine to less than 200 mg per day during pregnancy.
+But first check with your provider about whether you should have caffeine at all.

 Start Here